zoltan-dulac/html5Forms.js/README.txt

 * the output tag (solves equations of form elements)
 * CSS styling of form validation states (simulates :invalid and :valid in unsupported browsers like IE9 and lower)
+* CSS styling of form elements that are not included in the CSS3 UI specification, but I think are useful for developers:

+  - .wf2_isBlank, .wf2_notBlank – these classes are applied to form field when
+     a form element is blank/not blank repectively.
+  - .wf2_lostFocus -this class is applied to a form element when a form field loses focus.
+  - .wf2_submitAttempted – this class is applied to a <form> tag when a form submission is attempted.

 More information about how this works is available at: